dethurah/sudoku/README.md

 # sudoku
 A simple sudoku game.
 Tested on Chrome.

-Install Node.js.
+<h1>Get started</h1>

-Install dependencies:
+Install latest <a href="https://nodejs.org/en/">Node</a>.

+Download a local copy of the sudoku app.

+In terminal, navigate to the app folder and nstall dependencies:

 <code>npm install</code>

-Run app.js in Node and open localhost:3000 in Chrome.
+Run app.js in Node:

+<code>node app.js</code>

+Open localhost:3000 in Chrome and enjoy!

+<h1>Development</h1>

 For testing the result of finishing a sudoku, change line 7 of app.js to: